HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

   - Gov't issued passport, REAL ID, or Enhanced ID; this photo ID is confirmed by comparison to the individual

-  Plus declaration of identity assertion by the individual indicating that submitted information represents their own identity and notice, including an email or telephone contact information for the Identity Provider, is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.
+  Plus declaration of identity assertion by the individual indicating that all submitted information including name, birth date, and home address represents their own identity and notice, including an email or telephone contact information for the Identity Provider, is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.

 In healthcare settings, additional demographics may also be collected and used in matching (for example, ethnicity, administrative gender and birth sex).
 Refer to the Patient Matching section for any additional verification steps or assertions that may be required before including such attributes in a match request, or using them to process such a request on the responder's side.

-An Individual Profile Photo to be associated with an identity **SHALL** be confirmed during identity verification or during a subsequent, authenticated event that confirms the match between the photo and the individual, i.e., as in 800-63 where the photo taken during a proofing event is confirmed as matching with the photo on the individual's identity evidence for IAL2 remote unsupervised etc. The photo can be used to prevent errors in matching or identity resolution
+An Individual Profile Photo to be associated with an identity **SHALL** be verified during identity verification or a subsequent, authenticated event that confirms the match between the photo and the individual, i.e., as in 800-63 where the photo taken during a proofing event is confirmed as matching with the photo on the individual's identity evidence for IAL2 remote unsupervised or is confirmed to match the individual when identity verification is performed in person.
+The photo can be used to prevent errors in matching or in identity resolution.

 NOTE: The workgroup has considered whether it may be necessary to perform a Risk Analysis or have a similar discussion providing guidance on the Identity Level of Assurance that is appropriate for various use cases, for example a patient's access to their own data or to make an interoperable consent, covered entity access to health data for Treatment/Payment/Operations, verification of demographic attributes to flag as verified in the overall record/FHIR Patient resource or with Encounter context as is done in the SMART Health Cards spec.